Having a good relationship with your doctors and healthcare professionals

 The HCPs below are specialists that may be part of your multidisciplinary team.
 There are other HCPs not noted that can also support NET patients.
-Click on an HCP below to see how they can help care for your carcinoid or gastrointestinal neuroendocrine tumor.
+Click on an HCP below to see how they can help care for your pancreatic neuroendocrine tumor.

 Talking with your doctors